hxtree/galaxyops/libraries/nestjs-modules/README.md

 - **MessageService**: A service that uses a schema abstraction layer on top of SnsService to make publishing, subscribing, and testing events that adhere to a schema even easier.
+- **MongooseModule** In terms of object modeling, Mongoose is preferred over TypeORM due to TypeORM's limited support for MongoDB, which is more suited for relational database management systems (RDMS), making it somewhat cumbersome for MongoDB usage.
+Additionally, employing an ORM like TypeORM may introduce unnecessary complexity, aligning with the lambdalith architectural style.
 - **rootMongooseModule**: Makes interacting and testing with persistent data in MongoDB using Mongoose easier.
 Do not use this inside tests.
 - **rootMongooseTestModule**: Makes testing Mongoose easier using a